Sakelig/Sakelig/README.md

 🏗 I find structuring and making databases alot of fun, since working on finding the best solution for the given task is very satisfying.

-💪 I love working out with the same reason as programming, as something to always improv on.
+💪 I love working out with the same reason as programming, as something to always improve on.

 🍺🍔🥙 Otherwise i enjoy being out with friends and eating all kind of food 🌮🍩🥞